Skip to content

 #import <gpupixel/gpupixel.h>

-you can access all the functions.
-For detailed library function calls, refer here.
+to access all methods.
+For detailed method invocations, refer to here.

 Swift Invocation

-Starting from Swift 5.9, direct interaction with C++ is possible, also through bridging header files, eliminating the need for an intermediate step with Objective-C. You can refer to this article or the official Swift documentation on Mixing Swift and C++.
+After Swift 5.9, direct interaction with C++ is possible through a bridging header, eliminating the need for Objective-C as an intermediary.
+You can refer to this article or the official Swift documentation on Mixing Swift and C++.

 Android

-Download the latest gpupixel-release.aar and place it under your Android project, such as in the libs directory.
+Download the latest gpupixel-release.aar and place it in your Android project directory, such as the libs folder.

 gradle